miki-saarna/miki-saarna/README.md

 - Graduate of [Thinkful's Software Engineering Program][thinkful]
 - Currently learning TypeScript and MongoDB
 - 2022 Goals: Hit the ground running with my very first role as a Software Engineer
-- Fun fact: I went on a bike-packing trip from NJ all the way to MI
+- Fun fact: I have gone on a bike-packing trip from NJ all the way to MI

 ### Connect with me: